radu-matei/radu-matei.github.io/content/blog/aspnet-core-configuration-greeting.md

 linktitle = ""
-title = "ASP .NET Core JSON Configuration and Dependency Injection" type = "post"
+title = "ASP .NET Core JSON Configuration and Dependency Injection" type = "post" summary = "The new configuration system provides support for JSON, XML, INI and for in-memory configuration, while also allowing you to create your custom configuration provider.
+Let's assume that in our application we want the response messages not to be hardcoded in Startup anymore, but stored in a configuration file so we don't have to stop, modify or recompile our application every time the messages or the routes change."
 +++

 Table of Content